qianjiang1000-oss/violin-emotion-analysis/README.md

 (Customizable based on your label set)

 ## Performance Metrics
-R² Score: Measures prediction accuracy for soft labels
+- R² Score: Measures prediction accuracy for soft labels

-Cross-validation: Multiple training runs with best model selection
+- Cross-validation: Multiple training runs with best model selection

-Early Stopping: Prevents overfitting during LSTM training
+- Early Stopping: Prevents overfitting during LSTM training

 ## Customization
 Adding New Emotions:
-Update the emotion labels in your CSV file
+Update the emotion labels in your CSV file.

 Add new columns for soft label probabilities